 Kings Canyon Unified School District (KCUSD) has a long-established foundational principle of meaningful educational partner engagement.
 KCUSD has continued to engage educational partners in the development of strategic plans to support students and staff at all district schools, including the dependent charter school it supports, Reedley Middle College High School and Kings Canyon Online.
 Educational partners were provided multiple opportunities to provide input on how both the District and dependent charter schools could potentially utilize new and existing funds to provide for the needs of all students.
 Previous engagement opportunities include the Virtual LCAP Input workshops in February of 2021 that were held in an effort to inform educational partners of progress with LCAP goals, discuss actions that were implemented to achieve the goals and share evidence that showed progress towards meeting positive and improved outcomes for students, especially in light of the COVID-19 pandemic.
-KC Online engaged parent groups on both the district LCAP and the KC Online LCAP and solicited input as to how services could be improved and how additional funding sources could be leveraged to maximize the response to student needs throughout the COVID-19 pandemic.
-KC Online also distributed surveys to all parents and students in grades 9-12 and to all staff members.
+RMCHS engaged parent groups on both the district LCAP and the Reedbel everaged to maximize the response to student needs throughout the COVID-19 pandemic.
+RMCHS also distributed surveys to all parents and students in grades 9-12 and to all staff members.
 Surveys were used as a tool to collect feedback from stakeholders on the actions and goals of the LCAP.
 This feedback informed the development of the plan to utilize the 15% increase in concentrated funds to address any needs that were not initially included in the original LCAP.
 In the fall of 2021, additional consultation took place with the District Advisory Committee and District English Learner Advisory Committee (August 23, 2021) to seek input on needs to be addressed by the 15% increase in concentrated funds for both the district and dependent charter sites (RMCHS and KC Online).
 Additional feedback was received from special education advocates, parents of students with disabilities, the Migrant Program parent advisory group as well as the Native American advisory group.
 Feedback continued throughout the year through DELAC and DAC meetings scheduled for January 24 and through routine feedback loops with administrators, parents, collective bargaining units and other staff.